rtcharity/resources.eahub.org/content/learn/glossary.md

 # N

-<a target="_blank" href="https://en.wikipedia.org/wiki/Negative_utilitarianism">Negative utilitarianism</a> - A philosophical view that puts greater importance on the reduction of suffering, rather than, or in preference to the maximising of welfare.
+<a target="_blank" href="https://en.wikipedia.org/wiki/Negative_utilitarianism">Negative utilitarianism</a> - A philosophical view that puts greater importance on the reduction of suffering, rather than, or in preference to, the maximising of welfare.

-<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/importance-neglectedness-tractability/">Neglectedness (Uncrowdedness)</a> - A factor to consider in cause prioritisation: A cause area or intervention is neglected if it receives minimal attention, or is underfunded.
+<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/importance-neglectedness-tractability/">Neglectedness (Uncrowdedness)</a> - A factor to consider in cause prioritisation: A cause area or intervention is neglected if it receives minimal attention or is underfunded.

 <a target="_blank" href="https://plato.stanford.edu/entries/nonidentity-problem/">Non-identity problem</a> - An issue that arises when deciding how to value future lives, whereby a given future life will not be the same life if we take one action as opposed to another.
 That is, where the action we take or don’t take will affect which specific future person(s) come to exist.
 On some philosophical views this makes it difficult to compare the outcomes of taking or not taking the action, as even if the life of the person in question will be less good than another life might have been if we had taken a different action, it is hard to say that they have been harmed, as the other option was for them not to exist at all.